Video Pinball series

 The Video Pinball brand is a series of first-generation single-player dedicated home video game consoles manufactured, released and marketed by Atari, Inc. starting in 1977.
 Bumper controllers on the sides or a dial on the front are used to control the games depending on the game selected.
 There are three game types in the first model of the Video Pinball series: Pinball, Basketball, and Breakout.

 The first model is based on the single chip 011500-11/C011512-05 ("Pong-on-a-chip") produced by Atari.

 Gameplay

-Video Pinball allows 7 games—4 pinball variations, a basketball game, and two versions of Breakout (Breakout and a variant called Break Away) -- for one to two players.
+Video Pinball allows 7 games—4 pinball variations, a basketball game, and two versions of Breakout (Breakout and a variant called Break Away)—for one to two players.
 The unit provides digital on-screen scoring, automatic serves, and color graphics.
-Video Pinball uses a micro-controller and a small amount of RAM rather than the "Pong on a chip" IC's that had been used in the slew of pong machines Atari Inc. had been releasing.
+Video Pinball uses a microcontroller and a small amount of RAM rather than the "Pong on a chip" IC's that had been used in the slew of pong machines Atari Inc. had been releasing.
 Pinball was played primarily with the side bumper buttons, and Breakout and Basketball with the dial and top buttons.

 Models

 There were three different models of Video Pinball released over its lifetime.
-Atari released both woodgrain and cream colored versions as "Atari Video Pinball".
-An OEM version whose name was changed to "Pinball Breakaway" was also produced by Sears under the Sears' Tele-Games label.
+Atari released both woodgrain and cream-colored versions as "Atari Video Pinball" Model C-380.
+An OEM version whose name was changed to "Pinball Breakaway" was also produced for Sears under the Sears' Tele-Games label.

+Atari’s Video Pinball was the last dedicated “Pong” console line produced by Atari before the transition to their cartridge-based Atari VCS (later Atari 2600), marking the end of the first generation of home gaming as the industry shifted toward interchangeable game libraries.